cargomail-org/grip/README.md

 # Global Reference Identity Protocol

+Development have been moved to the [Federizer](https://github.com/federizer) organization.

 ## Abstract

 Global Reference Identity Protocol (GRIP) is a token-based security protocol that authenticates service requests between untrusted hosts across the Internet.